Alonso homers, sparks Mets in 5-0 win over Diamondbacks - NewsBreak

 TOUGH WIND

-At first pitch winds were announced at 24 mph, and they seemed to increase as the day went on.
-That led to trouble for Mets right fielder Starling Marte, who lost a pair of fly balls in the wind.
+At first pitch, winds were announced at 24 mph and they seemed to increase as the day went on.
+It led to trouble for Mets right fielder Starling Marte, who lost a pair of fly balls in the wind.

 TRAINER’S ROOM